 - take classes in early, multicultural, and experimental traditions;

 - choose film studies electives;

-- develop a focus area in consultation with a faculty advisor; and
+- develop a focus area in film theory, screenwriting, or film production;

 - complete an intensive senior seminar.